All Photos by Molly Ressler

 Taylor Reinhold’s bold, graffiti-inspired murals decorate local schools, hotels, and the blue aluminum siding at Annieglass.
 A dinosaur-sized great blue heron and equally giant pelican fly across the building.
 An owl, his yellow eyes the size of basketballs, spreads its wings across the back of a High Ground Organics Farm Stand and a second pelican watches over the parking lot from the front.

-If you drive down Thursday through Sunday to check out Reinhold’s art, you can combine your trip with a tour of the glassmaking studio and taste wine from around the region.
-If you ask owner Annie Morhauser about the murals outside, she’ll proudly tell you that the artist is her son.
+While you’re there, marvel at the beautiful and artful designs in the Annieglass factory.
+And if you ask owner Annie Morhauser about the murals outside, she’ll proudly tell you that the artist is her son.
 (Creative talent obviously runs in this family!)

 Seacliff State Beach is known for the World War I ship, the S.S.
 Palo Alto, that’s anchored just offshore at the end of a wooden pier.
 For nearly a century, beachgoers have watched the waves slowly break the ship apart and sink her mighty concrete hull.
 Back in 2015, Ann Thiermann painted a mural on the corner of Broadway and Center street titled “Tugged In.”
 Excited residents painted across two low walls, watch from shore as the concrete oil tanker is towed in towards the pier.
 For a short blip, the S.S.
 Palo Alto was a floating amusement center, complete with a dance floor, cafe, a 54-foot heated swimming pool, and a casino.
 She lasted all of two summers before a winter storm cracked the hull.